Chopinsky/Rusty_Express/README.md

 ## What's new in 0.3.1
 - Fixing a few obvious bugs and improve the performance.
 - Now the template framework is mostly done.
-I will add a simple template engine in the next version (0.3.2).
+I will add a simple template engine in the next main version (0.3.3).

 ## Migrating from 0.2.x to 0.3.0